mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 sed -i 's|Restarting Cinnamon|Restarting Display|g' /usr/share/cinnamon/js/ui/main.js 2>/dev/null
 sed -i 's|this.addMenuItem(new SettingsLauncher(_("System Settings"), "", "preferences-desktop"));||g' /usr/share/cinnamon/js/ui/panel.js 2>/dev/null
 sed -i 's|menu.addMenuItem(menu.troubleshootItem);||g' /usr/share/cinnamon/js/ui/panel.js 2>/dev/null

-What Happens At Login? (/etc/xdg/autostart/z_login.desktop calls script /usr/share/customscripts/z_login.sh).
-It does the following:
-1. The first user created when logging out and back in for the very first time, a check is made for a file named: ~/.config/firstlogincomplete_DONOTDelete.
-~/.config/firstlogincomplete_DONOTDelete won't be there so the Cinnamenu schema file 9999.json wil be copied into ~/.config/cinnamon/spices/Cinnamenu@json, and a dconf write enables the default applets including Cinnamenu.
-There's other stuff in z_login.sh that is not relevant but I've left there in case it is of educational value to someone.
-Now that file will be created so the check passes over it next time.
-You will be logged out in this part of z_login.sh: cinnamon-session-quit --logout --force Now your first ever user when logging in again gets Cinnamenu.

-You will also note a function_resetcinnamenu

 END OF README---